thebrumby/HotWalletClaimer/README.md

 If you find this script useful, please consider buying me a coffee to show your support. https://www.buymeacoffee.com/HotWallletBot

-Note: You have two options to
+Note: You have two options to integrate your accounts:
+1) Create a seed.txt file in the same directory as claim.py
+2) Run claim.py and you will be prompted to enter the seed phrase.
+It will check you entered 12 words and create seeds.txt

+Each seed phrase should be the 12 words, each separated by a space.
+As mentioned earlier, you may enter more than one seed phrase, with each on a separate line.